It offers a high-quality, secure, no-frills VPN service with awesome performance.

 In this updated review I put VPN.ac’s new applications through multiple rounds of tests to see if it still meets these high standards.
 It did not disappoint.

 VPN.ac is a Romania-based VPN service that provides users with advanced encryption, very secure apps, and excellent performance.
-Their server network consists entirely of dedicated premium servers with self-hosted DNS and gigabit bandwidth channels.
+Their network consists entirely of dedicated bare-metal servers with self-hosted DNS and gigabit bandwidth channels.
 VPN.ac also provides you with unique encryption protocols, double-hop server configurations, and secure proxy browser extensions.

-The one drawback with VPN.ac is that they maintain minimal connection logs (no activity or session data).
+The one main drawback with VPN.ac is that they maintain minimal connection logs (no activity or session data).
 As they explain on their website, these logs are used for network security and support purposes and they are erased daily running a cron job.
-VPN.ac has an excellent track record and there is no reason to doubt their claims – as we will cover below.
+VPN.ac has an excellent track record and remains one of the leaders in VPN technology.

 - Dedicated bare-metal servers with self-hosted encrypted DNS